Frequently Asked Questions

 How can I learn more about the PNI faculty and their research, to help decide which labs most interest me?

 In your application form, we ask you to specify 3 or 4 PNI labs in which you would most prefer to work.
 You can learn more about our faculty and their research by exploring the PNI website, starting at the faculty research page.
+A number of faculty in Psychology also accept summer interns, including Profs.
+Casey Lew-Williams and Lauren Emberson in the Princeton Baby Lab.
 Please note that not all of the faculty listed on this page will be participating in the program this year; only those listed in the application form will be valid choices.

 How can I find out if my application is complete?